Juke2H/lorawan-app/README.md

 # Software for Lorawan nodes

-Build for visualizing data send by Lorawan nodes.
+These are the database and frontend portions built on top of a ChirpStack LoRaWan network server.

-## Technologies Used:
+## Built with:

 - Containerization: Docker
-- Backend: Node.js and express
+- Backend: Node.js and Express
 - Frontend: React.js and Vite
-- Database: Postgresql
+- Database: PostgreSQL

 ## Features